 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – -

 Thanks Michaela!
-One final note…for anyone who is in the Michigan area, or is interested in traveling there, Michaela and her friend Ashley are hosting a Bloom Workshop on September 18th!
+One other note…for anyone who is in the Michigan area, or is interested in traveling there, Michaela and her friend Ashley are hosting a Bloom Workshop on September 18th!
 Bloom The Workshop is for creative women who want to learn about blogging, photography, interior design and styling.
 Here’s a cute video about the event!

 How sweet are they?
 Check out Michaela’s post with info about the next workshop, the website for registration information, and Michaela’s recap post with beautiful photos from the first workshop (which looked like a huge success)!
 We are wishing we lived closer so we could attend, you definitely don’t want to miss this if you’re in the area! :)